 Business Valuations 101: How Vacation Rental Companies Are Valued

 One of the most frequent questions we get is, “What’s my vacation rental company worth?”
-The answer isn’t always straight forward.
-However, business valuation methods used in the industry are.
+The answer isn’t always straightforward — but the business valuation methods used in the industry are.
 Let’s break down the two main valuation methods we use to figure out the value of a vacation rental business: the Adjusted EBITDA method and the Price Per Contract method.

 The Multiple of Adjusted EBITDA Method

 EBITDA might sound like complex financial jargon, but it’s actually pretty straightforward.
 EBITDA is an acronym for Earnings Before Interest, Taxes, Depreciation, and Amortization.
-Essentially, it’s your net income with irregular or non recurring costs added back to it.
-These adjustments make the EBITDA a reliable metric for understanding the core profitability of your business without the noise of one-time transactions or unusual expenses.
+Essentially, it’s your net income with irregular or non-recurring costs added back to it.
+These adjustments make EBITDA a reliable metric for understanding the core profitability of your business without the noise of one-time transactions or unusual expenses.

 How to Arrive at Your Adjusted EBITDA

-To understand this valuation method, it helps to understand how you get your Adjusted EBITDA.
-Let’s take a look at an example.
+To understand this valuation method, it helps to understand how you get to Adjusted EBITDA.
 Below is a P&L (Profit and Loss) statement for an imaginary vacation rental company, ABC Vacation Rentals.

-The P&L above lists all the streams of revenue for this company (booking fees, cleaning fees, etc.) to come up with the Total Revenue.
-Below total revenue, the P&L lists the Costs of Goods Sold otherwise known as COGS.
-COGS are the expenses directly tied to each revenue stream.
+The P&L above lists all the streams of revenue for this company (booking fees, cleaning fees, etc.) to come up with Total Revenue.
+Below total revenue, the P&L lists the Cost of Goods Sold (COGS) — the expenses directly tied to each revenue stream.
 For instance, the cost of hiring a cleaning crew is a direct expense related to the cleaning fees charged by your company.
-By subtracting the direct costs from your earnings, we get the Gross Profit.
+By subtracting the direct costs from your earnings, we get Gross Profit.

 EBITDA Add-backs & Deductions